organizedanvrchy/Projects/Intermediate/Coffee Machine/README.md

-# Coffee Machine OS Simulation ☕️
+# Coffee Machine Simulation ☕️

 A Python-based coffee vending machine simulation that offers a realistic and interactive user experience.
 Select your favorite drink, manage resources, and enjoy a fully automated workflow!